Skip to content

 Memory usage scales with:

-2. Criteria complexity: Expression trees consume additional memory per evaluation
+2. Criteria complexity: expression trees add memory per evaluation.

-3. Stack size: Larger stacks (more assets per group) increase memory overhead
+3. Stack size: larger stacks (more assets per group) raise the overhead.

 Guidelines: